Do you ever look at great photos and find yourself analysing why everything just seems to work so well?

-Have you ever been out and about and spotted photographers getting into all sorts of unusual positions with their camera?
-Lying on the floor to get a wide angled shot of skyscrapers, pointing their camera to the floor at what just seems to be a puddle… Intriguing photos often show something a little bit different, that just breathes a completely new perspective into something.
+Have you ever been out and about and spotted photographers getting into all sorts of unusual positions with their cameras?
+Lying on the floor to get a wide-angled shot of skyscrapers, pointing their camera to the floor at what just seems to be a puddle… Intriguing photos often show something a little bit different, that just breathes a completely new perspective into something.

 Look for reflections in bodies of water, lakes, rock pools, and yes, even puddles!
 As long as there isn’t direct sunlight reflecting on it, and the water is fairly still, you can get some really unique texture in a photo.

 Change perspective: Get down amongst a forest floor, or get yourself to an elevated position above a scene, just try something a bit different!
 Things like drones have been brilliant at giving us never-before-seen perspectives of scenes and landscapes too.
 Just, y’know, take care not to break laws, or endanger yourself and others!

 5. Editing with Presets and Filters